 When you complete a workflow, the confirmation screen appears.
 This screen displays information for the workflow you have just completed.
-For some workflows, the Checks Made section displays any checks that occurred.
+For some workflows, the Checks Made section displays any checks that occurred; for example, if you attempted to change a PIN to the same as the original PIN before correctly changing it to a new PIN.